-4.2 Students are considered to have a disability if they have 'a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities' (SEND Code of Practice, 2015).
-The GLC abides by our duty to cater for the needs of students with disabilities, through making reasonable adjustments and arrangements to cater for medical, sensory or physical conditions.
+4.2 Pupils are considered to have a disability if they have 'a physical or mental impairment that has a substantial and long-term adverse effect on their ability to do normal daily activities' (SEND Code of Practice, 2015).
+The GLC abides by our duty to cater for the needs of pupils with disabilities, through making reasonable adjustments and arrangements to cater for medical, sensory or physical conditions.
 We recognise that disabilities take many forms, both hidden and visible, and are committed to identifying the disadvantages the disability causes and removing any barriers to learning or involvement in academy life.

-4.3 The needs of students with SEND are grouped into 4 broad areas.
-Students may have needs that cut across more than 1 area, and their needs may change over time.
+4.3 The needs of pupils with SEND are grouped into 4 broad areas.
+Pupils may have needs that cut across more than 1 area, and their needs may change over time.
 The purpose of identification is to assess what a pupil's particular barriers to learning are, and therefore what is needed to support them, and not to fit a pupil into a category.
-The barriers to learning are then used to make plans, advise on strategies and review progress.